Dried flowers projects are easier in the Spring and Summer

 I had a go at making our daisyshop logo using ivory delphinium petals and green hydrangea petals, but I’m not sure yet how to use the final image!
 I revisited my delphinium petal Union Jack from last year while I was at it.

-To buy the dried flowers mentioned in this post, just follow the links below:
+To buy the dried flowers mentioned in this post, just visit our UK shop for:

 Buy a bunch of dried lavender stems suitable for decorating a wreath